Pearl in the Alpilles

 Cistercian monastery and it's history

 Senanque is an important location.
-It has been in three episodes: 15 Possesed, 23 Handmaiden and 24 Rebirth.
+It has been in 3 episodes: 15 Possesed, 23 Handmaiden and 24 Rebirth.
 Episode Possesed started with an unknow location.
 Scene: Stefan seems is found confused.

 Episode Possesed.
 'A gloomy place'

-Stefan is taken to this gloomy place.
-Tell managed to get in (in disguise) and managed to get in contact with Stefan.
+Scene: Stefan is taken to this gloomy place.
+Tell managed to get in and to get in contact with Stefan.
 Stefan seems back himself again.
 But Tell must be wary...

-1986/78 They're walking on the right wing (then you have to pass the right arcades and you will see the alley) around 2917
+1986 Stefan walked on the right wing (then you have to pass the right arcades and you will see the alley) 2017

 The place seen from the outside, you can recognize it by the windows.

-The Salle where most of the scenes took place, just before the renovation
+Closed upper window The Salle where most of the scenes took place, just before the restoration.

 The cages hung in 7 and 8